 This course covers effective prevention and intervention strategies with, or at-risk, for emotional and behavioral disorders.
 It covers such topics as classroom management, social skills training, anger management, internalizing disorders.
-Prerequisite: BA in Education/related field.
+Prerequisite: BA in Education/ related field.

 EDSP 310.
-Curr & Tech in Spec Education.
+Curr & Tech Spec Ed: Literacy.
 3 Credits.

-Curricular and assessment areas essential to education of students with disabilities.
-Development, adaptation of curricula and assessment in early education, elementary and secondary and adult levels for mild, moderate, and severe disabilities.
-Prerequisite: Instructor permission.
+Curricular and assessment areas essential to literacy development for students with disabilities.
+Development, adaptation of curricula and assessment in elementary and secondary education for students with mild, moderate, and severe disabilities.
+Prerequisite: Special Education Graduate Student or Instructor permission.

 EDSP 311.
-Curr & Tech in Spec Education.
+Curr & Tech Spec Ed: Math.
 0 or 3 Credits.

-Curricular and assessment areas essential to education of students with disabilities.
-Development, adaptation of curricula and assessment in early education, elementary and secondary and adult levels for mild, moderate, and severe disabilities.
-Prerequisite: Instructor permission.
+Curricular and assessment areas essential to math development for students with disabilities.
+Development, adaptation of curricula and assessment in elementary and secondary education for students with mild, moderate, and severe disabilities.
+Prerequisite: Special Education Graduate Student or Instructor permission.